 Puerto Rico has many more landmarks too many to cover in one simple post.
 Nevertheless, we enjoyed learning about the significant ones located in the island’s major cities.

-Please note that the booklet used is actually hard to find, and I bought it in a past visit to Puerto Rico.
+Please note that the booklet used is actually hard to find, and I bought it on a past visit to Puerto Rico.
 Luckily for you, I created a 3-page free printable that you can actually use for your homeschool or classroom!

 This post is part of MKB’s Olympic for Kids Series.